aman-wadhwa/VirtualPainter/readme.txt

 Project Title: Real-Time Virtual Painter using Hand Gesture Recognition

 Description:
 This Python application uses a webcam to track the user's hand gestures in real-time.
 It allows the user to draw on the screen with their index finger, select different colors, and use an eraser, all through intuitive hand movements.

-Collaborators : Aman Wadhwa, Mansehaj Preet Singh
-Roll no. : 102303550, 102303544

-Work Division :
-- Aman Wadhwa : Backend vision engine
-- Mansehaj Preet Singh : Frontend application logic (Explained properly in the report)

 ------------------------------------------------------------------
 Features: